nickmvincent/cmpt120_fall2024/lecture_src/deck_10.md

   - How to read, show and save images using the 3Dlist representing an image as provided in the cmpt120images module
   - How to extract and/or change the color as RGB and/or individual color components of a pixel using a 3DList representing an image as provided in the cmpt120images module

 ---

-## New Module: Broad intro Computer vision
+## New Module: Broad Intro to Computer Vision

 Many applications: